 When we first start playing golf, bunker play can be a big challenge.
 Opening the club face feels foreign and the idea of intentionally hitting behind the ball is strange.
 In the early going, it's an accomplishment to just get the ball out of the sand.

 Do we swing harder?
 Take more club?
 Hit closer to the ball?
-Ask ten golfers and you might get ten different answers, but for a proven recipe for success, we reached out to Titleist Staff Member James Sieckmann, and he shares his tried-and-true method in this latest Titleist Golf Tip.
+Ask ten golfers and you might get ten different answers, but for a proven recipe for success, we reached out to Titleist Staff Member James Sieckmann, and he shares his three tried-and-true methods in this latest Titleist Golf Tip.

 For more great instruction from James, be sure to visit his online Modern Short Game Academy.